natoo-chow/minimatlab/README.md

 # About Minimatlab
-Minimatlab is a simplified version of matlab, with function calls almost as the same as matlab.
+Minimatlab is a simplified version of matlab, with function calls almost as the same as matlab (Maybe even more simplified).
 We aim to make this project useful for us student, helping us learn maths， physics and of course CS.
 The developers of this programme are new to python, so please be tolerant of the bugs of the programme.

 # Setup: How to install ?

-copy our project from github https://github.com/natoo-chow/minimatlab or ask me to send you the .zip
+Copy our project from github https://github.com/natoo-chow/minimatlab or ask me to send you the .zip

 In the terminal paste:
 ```bash
 pip install -r requirements.txt
 ```

-create a setup.py in the same root of minimatlab copy and paste the following code:
+Create a setup.py in the same root of minimatlab, copy and paste the following code:
 ```python
 from setuptools import setup, find_packages
 setup(